 Ryan FALEY (Haven’t solved it yet, but plan to this weekend)

 THIS WEEK’S INSTRUCTIONS:

-This week’s contest answer is a whole number between 1 and 9 (inclusive of 1 and 9).
-Submit your answer in the form on the left sidebar by Tuesday at 4 PM ET.
-(Note extra time due to today’s delay).
-Note: the submissions form disappears from the site promptly at 4 PM ET on Tuesday.
+This week’s contest answer is a historical American political figure.
+Submit your answer in the form on the left sidebar by Tuesday at noon ET.
+Note: the submissions form disappears from the site promptly at noon on Tuesday.